pierre-veron/pierre-veron/CV.md

     The camp is supported by the _Fondation Blaise Pascal_ and the _École Normale Supérieure de Lyon_.

-* Teaching assistant in the biology department of [École Normale Supérieure](https://www.ens.psl.eu/en), Paris
+* Teaching assistant in the biology department of [École Normale Supérieure](https://www.ens.psl.eu/en), Paris.